bodo-ai/Bodo/docs/source/supported.rst

 to a `reduce` operator.
 Hence,
 Bodo distributes `A` and all operations associated with `A` (i.e. I/O and `np.sum`) and generates a parallel binary.
-This binary replaces the `example_1D` function in the Python program.
+This binary replaces the `example_1D` function in the Python program automatically.

-Bodo can only analyze and parallelize the supported data-parallel operations of Numpy and Pandas (listed below).
+Bodo can only analyze and parallelize the supported data-parallel operations of Numpy and Pandas (listed in this manual).
 Hence, only the supported operations can be used for distributed datasets and computations.
-The sequential computation on small data can be any code that `Numba supports <http://numba.pydata.org/numba-doc/latest/index.html>`_.
+The sequential computation on other data structures can be any code that `Numba supports <http://numba.pydata.org/numba-doc/latest/index.html>`_.

-Array Distribution
+Data Distribution
 ~~~~~~~~~~~~~~~~~~

-Arrays are distributed in one-dimensional block (`1D_Block`) manner
+Data is distributed in one-dimensional block (`1D_Block`) manner
-among processors.
-This means that processors own equal chunks of each
+among processors by default.
+This means that processors own equal
+chunks of each distributed array, DataFrame or Series,
-distributed array, except possibly the last processor.
+except possibly the last processor.
-Multi-dimensional arrays are distributed along their first dimension by default.
+Dataframes and multi-dimensional arrays are distributed along their
+first dimension.
-For example, chunks of rows are distributed for a 2D matrix.
+For example, chunks of rows are distributed for dataframes and 2D matrices.
-The figure below
+The figure below illustrates the distribution of a 9-element
-illustrates the distribution of a 9-element one-dimensional Numpy array, as well
+one-dimensional Numpy array, as well
 as a 9 by 2 array, on three processors:

 .. image:: ../figs/dist.jpg